Pullikkaran Staraa Box Office: 5 Days Kerala Collections

 5 Days Kerala Collections..

-According to the latest trade reports that have come in, Mammootty starrer Pullikkaran Staraa, which has completed 5 days of its run in Kerala, has gone on to fetch approximately 6.54 Crores from the theatres.
+According to the latest trade reports that have come in, Mammootty starrer Pullikkaran Staraa, which has completed 5 days of its run in Kerala, has fetched approximately 6.54 Crores from the theatres.

 How Much Did The Film Collect On Its First Day?

 Pullikkaran Staraa, which was screened in above 100 screens on its release day, did get a decent opening at the Kerala box office.
-If reports are to be believed, the film fetched above 1,7 crores on its opening day.
+If reports are to be believed, the film fetched above 1.7 Crores on its opening day.

 A Decent First Weekend (3 Days)